 - The Role of Ports & Vessels

-Ports and vessels are critical to the construction and operation of an offshore wind project, and Maryland’s rich maritime history means the state is well positioned to support this new industry.
-Normally, a range of port types are required in service of offshore wind development, including ports for manufacturing, marshalling of materials (or the staging of project components), assembly, and storage (also known as “laydown”).
+Ports and vessels are critical to the construction and operation of an offshore wind project, and Maryland’s rich maritime history means the state is well positioned to leverage its resources to support this new industry.
+Maryland is strategically located to benefit neighboring states and serve as a supply chain “hub” for specific offshore wind component pieces , Normally, a range of port types are required in service of offshore wind development, including ports for manufacturing, marshalling of materials, assembly, and storage.

 Maryland’s offshore wind project developers for Momentum Wind and Skipjack have both selected Tradepoint Atlantic, located at Sparrows Point in Baltimore County, MD, to be the center of this maritime activity.
 That means project components, like towers, foundations, and blades, will either be manufactured in Baltimore or shipped from other locations for final assembly, and then sent out to be installed in the offshore wind projects.
 Many different types of ships will be moving in and out of Baltimore harbor to complete these tasks and will require services and general maintenance.